 Demelza closed her eyes and breathed in the scent of the lilac blossom.
 “I love this scent,” she sighed.
 “It always reminds me of the old tree outside our front door.”

-“Oh yes – the one Ross’s mother planted,” said Verity.
+“Oh yes – the one Ross’s mother planted.”
+Verity smiled in reminiscence.
 “I wonder if they were planted at the same time?”

 “I don’t know.
 Who lived here before the Choakes?”

 “Remember what?”
-He had strolled up behind them with Sophia, the elder daughter of his dearest and oldest - and sadly missed - friend, Dwight Enys, on his arm.
+He had strolled up behind them with Sophia, the elder daughter of his old friend Dwight Enys, on his arm.

 “Who owned Fernmore before the Choakes had it?”